Bidding strategies for energy storage players in 100% renewable electricity market: A game-theoretical approach: Problem description, formulations, and solution methods

 \subsubsection{Solution approach}

-The optimization problem presented in (\ref{opt}) and (\ref{alter}) can be solved independently for each player, where each player makes assumptions about the behavior of the others.
+The optimization problem \eqref{alter} (equivalently, the big-$M$ program in the Supplementary material) can be solved independently for each player, where each player makes assumptions about the behavior of the others.
 The search for a Nash equilibrium is performed iteratively.
-Initially, the game is run with all players assuming that the others adopt a zero-action strategy (i.e., no charging or discharging over the entire time horizon).
+Initially, the game is run with all players assuming that the others adopt a zero-action strategy (i.e., no charging or discharging over the entire time horizon), which provides a simple and feasible starting point for the best-response updates.
 The output of each run consists of the player's charging and discharging decisions at every time step.
 The collective state of the system is defined by the set of all individual player strategies.
-In the second iteration, each player updates their strategy based on the strategies obtained from the first round for the other players.
-At each iteration, the new system state is compared to that of the previous one.
-This process continues until the strategy profile of a round matches that of a previous iteration, indicating convergence to a Nash equilibrium.
-This approach is similar to the Diagonalization algorithm (Gauss-Seidel-type method) for computing Nash equilibria in electricity markets.
-Furthermore, since power outputs are modeled using discrete variables, the number of possible strategies for each player is finite, which reduces the number of iterations required and ensures the existence of at least one Nash equilibrium.
+In the second iteration, each player updates its strategy based on the strategies obtained from the first round for the other players.
+At each iteration, the new system state is compared with that of the previous one.
+This process continues until the strategy profile of a round stabilizes.
+In implementation, we monitor both the maximum change in players' strategies and the maximum relative change in players' profits across successive passes.
+Convergence is declared when both quantities fall below preset tolerances.
+This approach is similar to the diagonalization algorithm (Gauss-Seidel-type method) \citep{hu2007using} for computing Nash equilibria in electricity markets.
+Furthermore, since power outputs are modeled using discrete variables, the number of feasible strategies for each player is finite, which makes cycling easy to detect and provides a practical basis for the stopping rule.

 Algorithm \ref{alg_nash_equilibrium} outlines the iterative search for a Nash equilibrium, progressing through a series of strategy updates until the system reaches convergence.
 Step $1$ initializes the system by assuming all players follow a zero-action strategy, i.e., no charging or discharging over the entire time horizon.
 Step $2$ solves the individual profit-maximization problem for each player $p$, given the assumed actions of the other players.
 This yields each player’s initial strategy (their charging and discharging schedule), and the overall system state is stored as a collection of these strategies.
 Step $3$ begins the iterative update loop, storing the current system state in a history log.
 In Step $4$, each player, in turn, updates its strategy assuming the most recent strategies of all other players remain fixed.
 The player then solves its optimization problem and adopts the resulting best-response strategy.
 In Step $5$, the algorithm checks whether the newly computed system state matches any previously recorded state.
 If a match is found, convergence is reached, and the process terminates.
 If not, Step $6$ logs the new state, and the algorithm returns to Step $4$ for another iteration.
 Finally, Step $7$ returns the converged strategy profile, which constitutes a Nash equilibrium, as no player can unilaterally improve their payoff by deviating.